BrightspaceUI/core/components/inputs/README.md

 **Properties:**

+- `aria-haspopup` (String):  indicates that the input has a popup menu
 - `aria-invalid` (String): indicates that the input value is invalid
 - `autocomplete` (String): specifies which types of values [can be autofilled](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/autocomplete) by the browser
 - `autofocus` (Boolean): when set, will automatically place focus on the input